No items found.

 Executive summary

-It didn’t take long for retailers to use this mountain of data to their advantage.
-Private labels grew from generic alternatives into sophisticated brand portfolios.
-Consider the velocity: according to Talk Business & Politics data, Walmart's Bettergoods and Target's Dealworthy brands increased sales volume by 200% in their first year.
+And it doesn't take much for forward-thinking retailers to use this huge pile of data to their advantage.
+According to Talk Business & Politics data, Walmart's Bettergoods and Target's Dealworthy brands increased sales volume by 200% in their first year.
 In Europe, retailers like Albert Heijn's Terra line and Jumbo's private portfolio compete directly with premium nationals.

 Retailers were once the shelf that brands competed on.
 Now they're becoming the brands themselves.